dalibo/emaj/docs/en/otherFunctions.rst

 The function returns the number of triggers effectively added or removed.

-The function does not process E-Maj triggers (log triggers or triggers protecting against *TRUNCATE*).
+The function does not process E-Maj triggers (log or *TRUNCATE* triggers).

 The triggers referenced as “not to be automatically disabled during E-Maj rollbacks” are registered into the *emaj.emaj_ignored_app_trigger* table.
 This table contains 3 columns: